orsonteodoro/gcf2/README.md

 and test FEATURES in order possibly to increase the coverage of testing for CFI violations.
 It is not recommended because of possibly ebuild quality issues that may slow down or block an atomically updated @world.
-The test is enabled early one so the dependencies are pulled and the test USE flag disabled for problematic packages.
+The test is enabled early so the dependencies are pulled and the test USE flag disabled for problematic packages.

 In steps 4-10, the package.env may be needed to be slightly modified so that